Semiconductor Manufacturing International Corporation (SMICY) Management on Q3 2020 Results - Earnings Call Transcript

 Operator

-[Operator Instructions] Your first question comes from Randy Abrams from Credit Suisse.
+[Foreign Language] [Operator Instructions] Your first question comes from Randy Abrams from Credit Suisse.
 Please ask a question.

 Randy Abrams

 Okay.
 Yes, thank you.
 And I appreciate the updates on the business situation.
-My first question, you mentioned in the remarks, the restriction will have some impact near term on SMIC.
+My first question, you mentioned in the remarks, the restriction will have some impact near-term on SMIC.
 Could you elaborate which areas you see the impact in terms of revenue, capacity expansion or technology development?

 Zhao Haijun

 Hi, Randy.
 Here's Haijun.
 I'd like to answer your question this way.
 The first impact is the schedule of the capacity expansion.
 And we do have some machines scheduled to support the roadmap in the fourth quarter and the first quarter next year.
 But now, we are still in the process of application.
-So we already have two months type of delay for certain type of machine, like the high energy and [inaudible] type of machines, this is delayed.
+So we already have two months type of delay for certain type of machine, like the high-energy implanter type of machines, that’s the delaye.

-And the others we need to work together with our customers, with this kind of delay on expansion of capacity, how can we stagger down their requirements in the fourth quarter and first quarter next year?
+On the others, we need to work together with our customers, with this kind of delay on expansion of capacity, how can we settle down their requirements in the fourth quarter and first quarter next year?

 Liang Mong Song

 Hi, Randy, this is Mong Song.
 I will add on Haijun's comment on technology development.
 Technology development side, there is a very limited impact.
-We would proceed as our plans.
+We would proceed as our plan, yes.

 Randy Abrams

-Okay, and if I could ask just one follow up to that and then I have a second.
-Are there any critical bottlenecks to maintaining production on mature 8-inch or 12-inch and maybe now it's okay.
-But are there any bottlenecks if the restrictions continue, that may open up a few quarters?
+Okay.
+And if I could ask just one follow-up to that and then I have a second.
+Are there any critical bottlenecks to maintaining production on mature 8-inch or 12-inch?
+And maybe now it's okay, but are there any bottlenecks if the restrictions continue, that may open up a few quarters?
 Or do you expect - do you have the tools and spare parts to at least maintain your 8-inch and 12-inch operations?

 Zhao Haijun

 Hi, Randy, here is Haijun again.
-We do not have immediate issues for the short term.
-But in the long run, you know that certain type of material, especially for the consumables cannot be stored for very long time.
-So currently, I work together with our suppliers, including the second tier suppliers, to get a solution to this kind of concerns.
-So far, both parties are working together including our counterparts in the United States.
+We do not have immediate issues for the short-term.
+But in the long run, you know that, certain type of material, especially for the consumables cannot be stored for very long time.
+So currently, I work together with our suppliers, including the second tier suppliers on - to get a solution to this kind of concerns.
+So far, both parties are working together, including our counterparts in the United States.
 And we have concerns but we have the confidence that we can resolve it without impact on the normal production of the running so far in the factories.
 No impact to the deliveries to our customers.

 Randy Abrams

 Okay, great.
-And then my second question on the fourth quarter sales decline.
-Your growth in third quarter was led by advanced nodes 40, 28, 14.
-For fourth quarter advanced nodes are pulled back more and that maybe the reason.
-And also could you discuss the other revenue that grew in third quarter and now are declining in fourth quarter?
+And then my second question on the fourth quarter sales decline, your growth in third quarter was led by advanced nodes, 40, 28, 14.
+For fourth quarter, would advance nodes pull back more and maybe the reason.
+And also could you discuss the other revenue that grew in third quarter and now declining in fourth quarter?

 Zhao Haijun

-You mentioned that and the declined R&D on the advanced technology part may recover on the other revenues and the other revenue was calculated this way that in SMIC if you see this a quarter actually it's very special.
-That means there are urgent requirements on the delivery the customer has deadlines to deliver these kind of products.
-So, we have to slow down certain type of the other products, not that urgent and get everything done to customer requests in the third quarter.
+Randy, you already mentioned that the decline on the advanced technology part mainly cover on the other revenues.
+And the other revenues are actually this way, and SMIC, if you see the third quarter, actually, it's very special.
+That means there are urgent requirements on the delivery, the customer has deadlines to deliver these kind of products.
+So, we have to slowdown certain type of the other products, not that urgent and get everything done to customer requests in the third quarter.

-So that means that we swap certain type of capacity and the products in the third quarter on make it the quarter so high and the other quarter, fourth quarter seemed lower.
-But if we normalize the two production and the loading situation in my fabs [ph], actually we are very normal running and floating in fourth quarter, floating in third quarter it's just swapping.
-That's why we mentioned the - that's hard.
+So that means if we swap certain type of capacity and the products in the third quarter and make it third quarter so high and the other quarter, fourth quarter seems lower.
+But if we normalize the two production and the loading situation in SMIC suffers, actually, we are very normal running.
+And floating in fourth quarter, floating in third quarter, it's just swapping.
+And that's why I mentioned the - that's hard.

-And another thing other, other revenues also means certain part of a turnkey and our subsidiaries in the backend wafer banking this kind of revenues.
+And another thing other revenues also means certain part of a turnkey and our subsidiaries in the backend wafer bunking this kind of revenues.
 And they also have the same pattern.
-That means we were pulling in, they do more and when we finished the part they also recovered phenomenal.
+That means we were pulling in, they do more.
+And when we finish that part, they also recover to normal.

 Randy Abrams

-Okay, and to follow-up, do you expect to recover rebound the other and advanced technology after the fourth quarter pullback?
+Okay.
+And to follow-up, do you expect to recover rebound the other and advanced technology after the fourth quarter pullback?

 Zhao Haijun

-And Randy.
-In advance technology customer needs to take about a year and a year and a half to start from design to production.
-So when we cannot serve for a key customer, existing key customers production and it might take some time or few quarters to recover our utilization in advanced technology production.
+Hi, Randy.
+In advanced technology, the customer needs to take about a year-and-a-half to start from design to production.
+So when we cannot serve for a key customer, existing key customers’ production and it might take some time or few quarters to recover our utilization in advanced technology production.

 Randy Abrams